reflectoring/reflectoring.github.io/content/blog/2022/2022-08-26-configuring-cors-with-spring.md

     }
 }
 ````
-- By defining the annotation at both class and method levels its combined attributes will be applied to the methods i.e (origins, allowedHeaders, maxAge)
+- By defining the annotation at both class and method levels its combined attributes will be applied to the methods i.e (`origins`, `allowedHeaders`, ``)
-- In all the above cases we can define both global CORS configuration and local configuration using `@CrossOrigin`.
+- In all the above cases we can define both global CORS cmaxAgeonfiguration and local configuration using `@CrossOrigin`.
-  For attributes that accept multiple values, **a combination of global and local values will apply**.
+  For attributes that accept multiple values, **a combination of global and local values will apply (i.e. they are merged)**.
 For attributes that accept
   only a single value, **the local value will take precedence over the global one**.

 ### Enabling CORS Globally

-Instead of adding CORS to each of the resource separately, we could define a common CORS configuration that would apply to
+Instead of adding CORS to each of the resources separately, we could define a common CORS configuration that would apply to
 all resources defined.

 Here, we will use a `WebMvcConfigurer` which is a part of the Spring Web MVC library